andelf/tronpy/docs/contract.rst

 Smart Contract
 ==============

-Smart contract are the key feature of TRON network.
-Creating and interacting with smart contract are made easy by TronPy.
+Smart contracts are the key feature of TRON network.
+Creating and interacting with smart contracts are made easy by TronPy.

 Calling smart contract
 ----------------------